Table of Contents

 Adjust the Settings Sparingly

-If you’re not familiar with audio editing, your first instinct might be to crank the sliders up all the way.
-Isn’t that the best way to remove all of the low humming and buzzing?
+If you’re unfamiliar with audio editing, your first instinct might be to crank the sliders up all the way.
+Isn’t that the best way to remove all the low humming and buzzing?

-The reality is that if you adopt this all-or-nothing approach, your audio will likely sound worse than it did in the first place.
+If you adopt this all-or-nothing approach, your audio will likely sound worse than it did before.

 Don’t believe us?
 Try it for yourself — turn up the Noise Reduction, Sensitivity, and Frequency Smoothing as high as they’ll go.